 6. Poor schedule compliance

 Companies complaining that their PM programs are ineffective often don’t complete PM tasks on time.
 In order to develop a successful PM program, it’s essential to complete the right tasks at the right time.
 PMs are often assigned the lowest priority when in fact they should be considered high priority work.
 Companies should build scheduled downtime into their equipment operational schedules to provide adequate time for completing PMs.

 7. Not knowing the difference between failure finding tasks and PM tasks

 Many organizations lump failure finding tasks with PM tasks as if they were one in the same but they are not.
 Failure finding tasks are time-based inspections of equipment that are performed to determine whether a failure has already occurred, while PM tasks are intended to prevent an item from failing.
 Failure finding tasks deserve to be in a category of their own.

 Preventive maintenance tasks enable you to spot problems early on and repair equipment rather than be required to replace it down the line.
 The full replacement of equipment is often an unnecessary expense that can be avoided if you have an effective PM program in place.

 DPSI maintenance software streamlines the PM process by automating many tasks and capturing important data.
+Our knowledgeable staff can help your organization learn how to pinpoint preventive maintenance mistakes and how to avoid them using our software.
 Contact us today for more information or to set up a free trial of our on-premise or web-based CMMS software.